trevortileston-cell/LilyClass/README.md

 ### Option 2: Vercel

 1. Run `npm install -g vercel` (if you don’t already have it) and log in with `vercel login`.
 2. From the project directory run `vercel --prod`.
 The included `vercel.json` config deploys the static assets from `public/` and wires `/api/analyze` to the serverless function, so you can accept the default “Other” framework preset without supplying build/output commands.
+Earlier revisions rewrote routes to `/public/index.html`, which does not exist once Vercel publishes the `public/` folder at the deployment root.
+The current configuration rewrites to `/index.html`, which resolves the `404: NOT_FOUND` errors that surfaced on previous deployments.
 3. In the Vercel dashboard, add `OPENAI_API_KEY` under **Settings → Environment Variables** (Production scope) and redeploy.
 4. If you ran an earlier deployment, trigger a fresh redeploy after pulling the latest `vercel.json`.
 The previous configuration could return a `404: NOT_FOUND` page because Vercel didn’t know to publish the static files.